Bosch 5100i IR Camera

 Camera housing colour is white, and the unit includes a gyro sensor, has a clear poly dome bubble with UV blocking and anti-scratch coating, while the cast aluminium housing has a dehumidifying membrane and a waterproof connection area.

-This camera has an operating temperature range of -40 to 50C, very compact dimensions of 148 x 70mm, and it weighs 820g with the base plate.
+This Bosch 5100i has an operating temperature range of -40 to 50C, very compact dimensions of 148 x 70mm, and it weighs 820g with the base plate.
 The camera uses PoE Type 1 Class 3 with a maximum consumption of 11.4W or 13.4W using 12V DC.

 There’s a mounting plate included for surface mount, 4-inch square junction box, single and double gang box, and conduit compatibility supports a 3/4-inch back box.

 Camera settings include contrast, saturation level and control, brightness, and sharpness, while white balance can be set from 2500 to 10,000K, and there are 3 automatic modes (basic, standard, sodium vapor), with a manual and a hold mode.

 The camera has an automatic electronic shutter (AES), backlight compensation, dynamic noise reduction, 8 independent privacy masks, fully programmable scene modes, multiple default modes with scheduler, and display stamping with individual camera views and channels.

 There’s a pixel counter, video watermarking, video content analysis, including intelligent video analytics, camera trainer, and alarm rules, including any object, object in field, line crossing, enter/leave field, loitering, follow route, idle/removed object, counting, occupancy, crowd density estimation, condition change, similarity search, flow/counter flow, while object filters can be set by duration, size, aspect ratio, speed, direction, colour, or by object classes.
 Tracking modes include standard (2D) tracking, 3D tracking, 3D people tracking, ship tracking and museum mode.